mapuiexts/React-OlExt/src/components/slider/layer/OpacityLayerSlider/OpacityLayerSlider.md

 <p>Example to show the usage of <i>Opacity Layer Slider</i>:</p>
 <ul>
+    <li>Initially the slider has the value of the current opacity for the layer provided as property in the Slider</li>
     <li>Change the slider value moving its cursor position: the layer opacity will change accordingly</li>
+    <li>Change the layer opacity clicking in the button "Change Opacity to 0.5": the new opacity will be reflected in the slider</li>
 </ul>

 ```js